-19. Wilson RS, David G, Murphy S, Niehaus AC, Hunter AH, Russell T & Smith MD.
+20. Wilson RS, David G, Murphy SC, Niehaus AC, Angilletta MJ, Hunter A & Smith MD.
 In review.
-Evolutionary sports science: towards a cross-disciplinary, multi-dimensional approach to the study of performance in and on the field.
+Evolutionary sports science: combining disciplines to explore the biological basis of excellence in complex physical activities.

-18. Amir Abdul Nasir AF, Cameron SF, von Hippel FA, Postlethwait J, Niehaus AC, Blomberg S, Wilson RS.
-In review.
+19. Amir Abdul Nasir AF, Cameron SF, von Hippel FA, Postlethwait J, Niehaus AC, Blomberg S, Wilson RS.
+In revision.
 Manganese accumulates in the brain of northern quolls (Dasyurus hallucatus) living near an active mine.